 \section{Conclusion}

 This paper presents MedEyes, a novel medical visual Chain-of-Thought (CoT) framework that enables diagnostic evolution through dynamic focus learning.
-By combining the scanning-drilling dual-mode exploration of the gaze-guided reasoning navigator with end-to-end reinforcement learning using dual-stream GRPO, MedEyes effectively replicates the progressive visual focusing process of expert clinicians.
-Experimental results show that analysis of MedEyes’s dynamic focus trajectories reveals a clear shift from casual exploration to efficient visual utilization, and that it substantially outperforms existing RL methods on multiple medical VQA benchmarks.
-These findings demonstrate that the system can autonomously develop effective and reliable visual reasoning and offer a novel technical pathway toward building agent-driven, reasoning-enabled medical frameworks.
+By combining the scanning–drilling dual-mode exploration of a gaze-guided reasoning navigator with end-to-end RL using dual-stream GRPO, MedEyes effectively replicates the progressive visual focusing process of expert clinicians.
+Experimental results show that analysis of MedEyes’ dynamic focus trajectories reveals a clear shift from casual exploration to efficient visual attention, and that the method outperforms existing RL approaches on multiple medical VQA benchmarks.
+This visual reasoning framework offers a novel technical pathway toward building agent-driven medical systems.